YingChen94/Ptriseriata_genome/01_macrosyteny_plot/README.md

 ```
 Note: the length of the chromosomes on the plot depends on number of genes rather than the actual length of the chromosomes [link](https://github.com/tanghaibao/jcvi/issues/427)

 **Step 2.6**: based on the synteny, now you can add color to the synteny blocks to make the plot prettier.
 You need a `frog_synteny_color.csv` to list the color and coordinates of the synteny blocks (Note if one species have multiple blocks with the same color, separate the coordinates with "," no space).
+The codes to write new `.simple.color` are in `synteny_block_color.R`.

 Now run the final code with new file `layout_color`:
 ```bash